Project

 June 2024 – December 2025

-Rapid technological advances in domains such as advanced semiconductors, quantum computing, artificial intelligence, and biotechnology raise urgent questions about their economic, societal and security implications – even more so at a time of deep uncertainty about the global order.
+Rapid technological advances in domains such as artificial intelligence, semiconductors, quantum computing, and biotechnology raise urgent questions about their economic, societal and security implications – even more so at a time of deep uncertainty about the global order.

-In the United States, the Biden administration has been pursuing a forceful agenda on such critical and emerging technologies” (CET), articulating the aim of staying as far ahead as possible” of strategic adversaries and competitors (read: China).
-In pursuit of this objective, Washington has adopted far-reaching export controls, schemes for promoting domestic industries, and other related measures.
+In the United States, the Biden administration made“critical and emerging technologies” (CET) a key aspect of its national security agenda, guided by its aim of maintaining as large of a lead as possible” over strategic adversaries and competitors (read: China).
+In pursuit of this objective, Washington adopted far-reaching export controls, schemes for promoting domestic industries and other related measures.
+Under the second Trump administration, strategic technology policy intersects with an attempt to redefine the role of the United States in the global economy, giving rise to highly dynamic and, at times, seemingly erratic developments.

-While the topic has clearly arrived in Germany and Europe as well, there is still too little understanding of the strategic goals, technological possibilities and constraints, trade-offs, and dilemmas involved in potential policy approaches.
+While the topic has clearly made its way to Germany and Europe, there is still too little understanding of the strategic goals, technological possibilities and constraints, trade-offs, and dilemmas involved in potential policy approaches.
 Greater clarity on these matters is vital for Berlin and Brussels to develop their own strategic agenda, in dialogue with as well as vis-à-vis the United States.

-This project seeks to advance this discussion though original research and analysis, contributions to the public debate, and by fostering a cross-sectoral community of thinkers and practitioners in Berlin and beyond.
+This project seeks to advance this discussion through original research and analysis, by contributing to the public debate and by fostering a cross-sectoral community of thinkers and practitioners in Berlin and beyond.
 This work is conducted in close exchange with colleagues at the Carnegie Endowment for International Peace and at other institutions working on related topics.
+It builds upon the US-German Track 1.5 Dialogue,” which GPPi co-organized with Carnegie and the Bertelsmann Stiftung in January 2024

 The project is funded by the German Federal Foreign Office.